nationalarchives/ds-web-dev/README.md

 ./init.sh
 ```

 After running `./init.sh`, the required services will be cloned into the `services` directory.

-From there, you may need to add the required `.env` files to get them to work.
+Services that have an `example.env` file will have a copy made for `.env`.
+From there, you may need to add the required variables in your `.env` files to get the service to work.

 ## Other commands